library(ggplot2)

 ggplot(data = countries) +

-For this next section, you can continue to use countries
+For this next section, we are also going to use the nc

 First, find two continuous variables and create a scatter plot with geom_point()